 Applying for Your U.S. Passport

 U.S. citizens are required by law to enter and depart the United States on a valid U.S. passport.
+Once your child acquires U.S. citizenship, s/he will need a U.S. passport for international travel.
 Only the U.S. Department of State has the authority to grant, issue, or verify U.S. passports.

 Getting or renewing a passport is easy.
-The Passport Application Wizard will help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print—all in one place.
+The Department of State’s Passport Application Wizard will help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print—all in one place.